Dov Seidman: Career

 After law school, Seidman joined the law firm O'Melveny & Myers and left in December 1992.
 Subsequently, borrowing money from friends and using credit cards, he launched the Legal Research Network (LRN) in 1994, to offer outsourced legal research and analysis to corporate law departments and law firms.
 He raised $2 million from 42 investors.
 By the end of 1999, LRN became involved in compliance training by offering a software as a service-based ethics and compliance education platform.
 Seidman also had LRN analyze corporate cultures and write codes of conduct.
 In 2016, Seidman negotiated a partnership between LRN and professional services firm PwC, which allowed LRN to expand their business with PwC clients; this lasted two years and represented up to 8% of LRN's revenue at the time.
 PwC reached a settlement with LRN; using this settlement money, LRN offered to purchase shares as an accommodation to some shareholders who had asked to liquidate their holdings.
 Ultimately approximately half of shareholders agreed and the company bought out a quarter of its shares, giving Seidman a larger share of ownership in the company.
-In 2018, Seidman oversaw a investment of an undisclosed amount from New York-based private equity firm Leeds Equity Partners into LRN.
+In 2018, Seidman oversaw an investment of an undisclosed amount from New York-based private equity firm Leeds Equity Partners into LRN.
 The following year, in 2019, Seidman, LRN, and two other board members were sued by a former shareholder for breach of their fiduciary duties alleging that shareholders were encouraged to sell their shares at an unfairly low price in 2017 and for not disclosing information regarding a potential transaction to them.
-Lawyers for Seidman called the lawsuit "seller’s remorse," and as of October 2020, there has not been a court ruling regarding the allegations.
+Lawyers for Seidman called the lawsuit "seller's remorse," and as of October 2020, there has not been a court ruling regarding the allegations.

 Seidman founded The HOW Institute for Society, a non-profit focused on moral leadership, and was also its chairman.

 He has testified before the U.S. Sentencing Commission about the need for companies to develop ethical cultures instead of 'check-the-box', compliance-only approaches, and his testimony helped shape the amendments to the Federal Sentencing Guidelines.
 He was hired by the NFL commissioner in 2014 to advocate to its owners and head coaches the need for the NFL to create a culture where tolerance and respect were normal expectations.
 He spoke about issues concerning global leadership at a Fortune Magazine conference for 100 CEOs held in Vatican City.

 In 2022, Seidman became a Hauser Leader at the Harvard Kennedy School's Center for Public Leadership.